apache/apisix/doc/plugins/uri-blocker.md

 }'
 ```

-The `uri blocklist` plugin has been disabled now.
+The `uri blocker` plugin has been disabled now.
 It works for other plugins.